ngastineau87/forecast-nepal/README.md

 The following features are implemented:

 -Display cities locations on a map
--On click on a city pin, display the next 3 days temperature (t) and humidity (hu) forecast on a chart.
+-On click on a weather icon, display the next 3 days temperature (t) and humidity (hu) forecast on a chart.
 -Deployment using docker and docker-compose
--Also display the weather icon on the chart (The date of the 16 May 12h has been fixed).
+-Also display the weather icon on the chart (The date of the 17 May 12h has been fixed).

 ## How to run the project